-Colorado brides and grooms, here are 12 outdoor wedding venues you won’t want to miss.
+Here are 20 outdoor wedding venues in Colorado you won’t want to miss.

 30 minutes north of Boulder lies Lionscrest Manor, a picturesque Victorian estate that offers vintage elegance alongside 360-degree views your guests will never forget.
 Whether indoors or out, you’re never far from a view of Steamboat Mountain, Mt.
 Meeker, or the nearby sandstone cliffs.
 Trees along the manicured lawns frame the dramatic horizon for an open-air ceremony.
 Stairs lead guests up to the Skyline Deck, where they can enjoy cocktails in the famed Colorado sunshine.
 For dinner and dancing, head indoors to the Grand Ballroom, where floor-to-ceiling windows offer a front-row seat for the sunset - and space to seat up to 250 guests